quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part54_Discounting-awa.md

 ---

 #### Policy Evaluation Problem
-Background context: The policy evaluation or prediction problem involves estimating the value function \(v_\pi\) for a given policy \(\pi\).
+Background context: The policy evaluation or prediction problem involves estimating the value function $v_\pi $ for a given policy$\pi$.
 Monte Carlo methods and TD methods both use experience from following the policy to solve this problem, but they do so in different ways.
 Monte Carlo methods wait until the end of an episode, while TD methods make updates immediately after each step.

 :p What is the goal of the policy evaluation problem?
 ??x
-The goal of the policy evaluation problem is to estimate the value function \(v_\pi\) for a given policy \(\pi\), which represents the expected return starting from each state under that policy. x??
+The goal of the policy evaluation problem is to estimate the value function $v_\pi $ for a given policy$\pi$, which represents the expected return starting from each state under that policy. x??

 ---